Workplace OS: Roadmap

 On November 22, 1995, IBM's developer newsletter said, "Another focus of the 1996 product strategy will be the IBM Microkernel and microkernel-based versions of OS/2 Warp.
 Nearly 20 corporations, universities, and research institutes worldwide have licensed the microkernel, laying the foundation for a completely open microkernel standard."
 IBM planned a second feature-parity release for x86 and PowerPC in 1996, and version 2.0 of the microkernel was "distributed to microkernel adopters" early that year.
 This version was described as final, with support for x86 and ARM processors.
 IBM reportedly tested OS/2 on the never-released x86-compatible PowerPC 615.

 At this point, the several-year future roadmap of Workplace OS included IBM Microkernel 2.0 and was intended to subsume the fully converged future of the OS/2 platform starting after the future release of OS/2 version 4, including ports to Pentium, Pentium Pro, MIPS, ARM, and Alpha CPUs.

 Discontinuation

 The Workplace OS project was finally canceled in March 1996 due to myriad factors: inadequate performance; low acceptance of the PowerPC Reference Platform; poor quality of the PowerPC 620 launch; extensive cost overruns; lack of AIX, Windows, or OS/400 personalities; and the overall low customer demand.
 The only mainstream desktop operating system running on PowerPC was Windows NT, which also lacked supply and demand.
 Industry analysts said that "the industry may have passed by the PowerPC".
 In 1996, IBM also closed the Power Personal Division responsible for personal PowerPC systems.
-IBM stopped developing new operating systems, and instead committed heavily to Linux, Java, and some Windows.
-In 2012, IBM described Linux as the "universal platform".
+IBM stopped developing new operating systems, and instead committed heavily to Linux, Java, and some Windows; the company described the former as the "universal platform" in 2012.